Kathie Lee Gifford: Labor rights activity

-Gifford called Kernaghan's report "a vicious attack" on a TV broadcast called Live! with Regis and Kathie Lee.
+Gifford called Kernaghan's report "a vicious attack" on an episode of Live! with Regis and Kathie Lee.
 Gifford explained during this broadcast that she was not responsible for the contract manufacturers that made her products.

 Kernaghan in his congressional testimony of April 1996, said that to make Gifford's clothing, girls as young as 15 worked for 31 cents an hour, 75 hours a week.
 Kernaghan reported that a worker in Honduras smuggled a piece of clothing out of the factory, which had a Kathie Lee label on it.
 One of the workers, Wendy Diaz, came to the United States to testify about the conditions under which she worked.
 She commented, "I wish I could talk to [Kathie Lee].
 If she's good, she will help us."

 Gifford later contacted federal authorities to investigate the issue and worked with US federal legislative and executive branch agencies to support and enact laws to protect children against sweatshop conditions.
 She appeared with President Bill Clinton at the White House in support of the government's initiatives to counter international sweatshop abuses.

 Personal life

 Kathie Lee married Paul Johnson, a composer/arranger/producer/publisher, in 1976.
 They gained fame in Christian music, appearing on covers of Christian magazines.
-The marriage was strained from the start and in 1981, Johnson moved out of their residence in Woodland Hills, CA. The couple divorced in 1982.
+The marriage was strained from the start and in 1981, Johnson moved out of their residence in Woodland Hills, California.
+The couple divorced in 1982.

 On October 18, 1986, Kathie Lee married a second time, this time to Frank Gifford, an American football player and television sports commentator.
 It was his third marriage after marriages with Maxine Avis Ewart and Astrid Lindley.
 With Ewart he had three children.

-Kathie Lee was 23 years younger than Frank.
+Kathie Lee was 23 years younger than Frank Gifford.
 They had two children together, Cody Newton Gifford (born March 22, 1990) and Cassidy Erin Gifford (born August 2, 1993).
-They also shared a birthday: August 16.
-Frank died on August 9, 2015, from natural causes at their Greenwich, Connecticut, home at the age of 84.
-In 2017, she released "He Saw Jesus", a very personal song Kathie Lee co-wrote (with songwriter Brett James) and dedicated to her husband.
+They also shared the same birthday of August 16.
+Frank Gifford died on August 9, 2015, from natural causes at their Greenwich, Connecticut, home at the age of 84.

+In 2017, Kathie Lee Gifford released the song "He Saw Jesus", co-written with songwriter Brett James, which she dedicated to her late husband.
 All proceeds from the song went to the international evangelical Christian humanitarian aid charity Samaritan's Purse.